angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 ```

 By providing `VillainsService` in the `VillainsListComponent` metadata and nowhere else,
-the service becomes available only in the `VillainsListComponent` and its sub-component tree.
+the service becomes available only in the `VillainsListComponent` and its subcomponent tree.
 It's still a singleton, but it's a singleton that exist solely in the _villain_ domain.

 Now you know that a hero component can't access it.
 You've reduced your exposure to error.